fjcalzado/Asynchronous-Javascript/readme.md

 - For those CPU intensive tasks, parallelism is slowly starting to appear in Javascript.
 - Most common asynchronous patterns are:
   - Callback.
 Function to be run when an asynchronous operation ends.
+  - Promise.
+It represents the result of an asynchronous operation.
+It can be setup with 2 callbacks to react upon its resolution or failure.
+  - Async/Await.
+Syntactic sugar over promises to handle them in a simpler way.
+Async marks a function asynchronous while await handles the resolution of a promise automatically.